simon-frankau/mock-a-mockingbird/Chapter18.md

 and `C` to shortcut quite so much faffing with recursing into the left and right side if it was unnecessary.
-The book suggests programming the algorithm into one of those "home computer" things if you have one, so of course I'm going to do exactly that. :)
+The book suggests programming the algorithm into one of those "home computer" things if you have one, so of course I've done exactly that. :) The function is "skify".